bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 Issue 2: All vertices are the same color
 -In find_components method it needed to check if was not in visited

-Issue 3: Adding a new vertex does not create an object from the Vertex class -

-Issue 4: Variables in dfs and graph_rec methods are not descriptive -Changed the following variable names
+Issue 3: Variables in dfs and graph_rec methods are not descriptive -Changed the following variable names
 dfs:
 x => stack